 We've only lived in New Mexico for about a year or so, and I'm discovering a whole new range of plants, fruits, flowers...and bugs that I never knew about before.
-Not that we didn't have those things in Arkansas, but people here seem to LOVE growing various fruit trees and strange flowers.
+Not that we didn't have those things in Arkansas, but people here seem to love growing various fruit trees and strange flowers.
 And bugs?
-Well, let's just say there are some interesting creatures running around out and about the cacti, but that's for another hub another time.
-This particular hub is about how and why you should grow a wild plum tree (Prunus americana) if you have space and are in a zone in which they grow hardy which, according to the United States Department of Agriculture, would be zones 3-8.
+Well, let's just say there are some interesting creatures running around out and about the cacti, but that's for another article another time.
+This particular article is about how and why you should grow a wild plum tree (Prunus americana) if you have space and are in a zone in which they grow hardy which, according to the United States Department of Agriculture, would be zones 3-8.

 In the spring, the wild plum tree is covered with beautiful white flowers, so not only do they produce edible fruit, they are very nice to look at.